 If you’re having a more challenging or complicated pregnancy and dealing with health issues like gestational diabetes or preeclampsia, the insurance provider might put your application on hold to see if the condition resolves after you give birth.

-You want your policy to protect your kids’ financial future.
+You want your policy to help protect your kids’ financial future.
 The problem is, minors can’t inherit in their own name.
 How do you make sure the death benefit money will really go toward your kids’ care?
 Choosing a life insurance beneficiary is an important decision to make sure your policy works according to your wishes.

 Partnered parents often have the easiest time with the beneficiary line.
 Naming your spouse (or co-parent, if you’re unmarried but parenting together) is an easy choice for many people.

 Other families have more complex arrangements to consider.
 If you have children from a previous marriage, you might want your ex to receive a portion of your life insurance benefit.
 Single parents often consider setting up a trust for minor children to ensure the money goes to their care.
+In other cases, some parents may consider naming their own parents or a trusted loved one who will take care of their children.

 Securing your family’s financial future is just as important as setting up the nursery or managing your kids’ extracurricular schedule—and the benefits of life insurance keep going long after onesies are packed away or piano lessons are dropped for robotics club.
 No matter what your next plans are for your family, a life insurance policy that’s based on your coverage needs and timeline can help you feel supported along the way.